-The Enterprise Income Tax ("EIT") Law generally applies a statutory income tax rate of 25% to all enterprises but grants preferential tax treatment to qualified High and New Technology Enterprises ("HNTES") and Software Enterprises.
+The Enterprise Income Tax ("EIT") Law generally applies a statutory income tax rate of 25% to all enterprises but grants preferential tax treatment to qualified High and New Technology Enterprises ("HNTEs") and Software Enterprises.

-Qianhai Juzi qualified as an HNTE and is entitled for a preferential income tax rate of 15% from 2017 to 2019, and is subject to the statutory income tax rate of 25% for 2020.
+Beizhipiji qualified as an HNTE and is entitled for a preferential income tax rate of 15% from 2017 to 2019, and is subject to the statutory income tax rate of 25% for both 2020 and 2021.

-Shenzhen Lexin Software qualified as Software Enterprises and is entitled to an income tax exemption for the years of 2017 and 2018, a preferential income tax rate of 10% in 2019, and is exempt from the enterprise income tax or is entitled to a preferential income tax rate of 12.5% in 2020.
+Shenzhen Lexin Software qualified as Software Enterprises and is entitled to an income tax exemption for the years of 2017 and 2018, a preferential income tax rate of 10% for 2019, and is entitled to a preferential income tax rate of 12.5% for 2020 and 2021.